Jerauld Wright: Early years

 Jerauld Wright was born on June 4, 1898, in Amherst, Massachusetts, the second son of Major General William M. Wright (1863–1943), an officer in the United States Army, and the former Marjorie R. Jerauld (1867–1954), who also had another son, William Mason Wright, Jr. (1893–1977), and a daughter, Marjorie Wright (1900–1985).

 Life for young Jerry Wright was a succession of United States Army posts, such as Fort Porter, Fort Omaha, the Presidio, and the Jefferson Barracks, as well as overseas tours of duty in Cuba and the Philippines.
 Keeping the family together while his father pursued an active military career was his mother, nicknamed "The Field Marshal" by her husband.
 Jerry remembered his mother fondly: "She was a tiger with her young."

 Wright's father was a veteran of the Spanish–American War, the Boxer Rebellion, and World War I, during which he commanded the 89th Division in the St. Mihiel offensive and the Third Corps.
 He was a recipient of the Army Distinguished Service Medal.
 Following the war, General Wright commanded the Ninth Corps at the Presidio and the Department of the Philippines.
 While his father was assigned to the newly created United States Army General Staff before World War I, Wright met William Howard Taft.
 Later, Wright accompanied his father on inspection tours of U.S. military installations in the Philippines.
 During this tour, he was deeply impressed by the naval squadron visiting Manila.
-His growing interest in a naval career was further encouraged by this father, giving his son a very practical perspective:
+His growing interest in a naval career was further encouraged by his father, giving his son a very practical perspective:

 Prior to going to the United States Naval Academy in Annapolis, Maryland, Wright attended the Franciscan Coligio de La Salle in Malate, California, and Shadman's School at Scott's Circle in Washington, DC.